51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 # Overview

 The language that you are using is the most important factor in determining what work is required to migrate to the new API.
-For some languages and frameworks, such as C or Nginx, there is no @Pipeline API so you will be migrating directly to version 4 of the device detection API.
+For some languages and frameworks, such as C, Nginx or Varnish, there is no @Pipeline API so you will be migrating directly to version 4 of the device detection API.
 For other languages such as Java or .NET, you will be migrating from a pure device detection installation to the @Pipeline API with a device detection plugin.

 # Detail